 But this same level of autonomy can be found with Edge Computing.
 Once set up, an edge solution will operate independently of much monitoring or input.

-Autonomy and automation are two buzzwords that create real changes for business operations in tech today.
-The greater the level of autonomy in a system, the less a business has to commit to it functioning as intended.
+Autonomy and automation are two buzzwords that create real changes in business operations in tech today.
+The greater the level of autonomy in a system, the less a business has to commit to its functioning as intended.

 Edge Computing can also be a cost-effective solution, in the long run.
-This connects with the fact that edge is a way of taking control of your own storage and operations.
+This connects with the fact that an edge is a way of taking control of your storage and operations.

 A company will no longer need to rely on an external cloud provider.